Primary task: provide theft evidence to Norfolk CID

 Requests made to Council during public forums at meetings have received a variety of somewhat contradictory reasons

-• 5th Apr 2022, ex-Cllr Giles reported that Cllr Goodger said case dropped on police advice also Cllr Goodger lied about use of a forensic accountant.
+- 5th Apr 2022, ex-Cllr Giles reported that Cllr Goodger said case dropped on police advice also Cllr Goodger lied about use of a forensic accountant.
 See 'Insurance' above.

-• 7th June 2022
+- 7th June 2022

-• ex-Cllr John Loveday reported that at one Council meeting Cllr Spears read out a document allegedly from police saying condition dropped as not enough evidence.
+- ex-Cllr John Loveday reported that at one Council meeting Cllr Spears read out a document allegedly from police saying condition dropped as not enough evidence.

-• 13th July 2023, ex-Cllr Giles emailed WPC asking under FOI act, for sight of paper work dropping condition of repayment
+- 13th July 2023, ex-Cllr Giles emailed WPC asking under FOI act, for sight of paper work dropping condition of repayment

-Clerk replied next day stating she had no emails or paper copies of anything to do with the decisions made (casting doubt about Cllr Spears claim) and suggested RG contact Police.
+Clerk replied next day stating she had no emails or paper copies of anything to do with the decisions made (casting doubt about Cllr Spears claim) and suggested RG contact Police. - Roger Giles took that advice, and emailed and phoned the case officer, but no reply

 Feb2020 Cllr Goodger resigns

-Having tried very hard but unsucessfully in Sept and Oct 2019 and early 2020 to stop my part in the investigation, and that of Cllr Adam Giles as overseer, and disagrement with matters relating to the William Marshall Centre.
+Having tried very hard but unsucessfully in Sept and Oct 2019 and early 2020 to stop my part in the investigation, and that of Cllr Adam Giles as overseer,

 Problems encountered by the investigators

-• On Sept 10th we received a good deal of original Council financial documentation going back to 2005 that had been held at Pates Farm.
+- On Sept 10th we received a good deal of original Council financial documentation going back to 2005 that had been held at Pates Farm.
 Much was jumbled-up loose papers and by no means a complete set of anything.

-• We also received some Bank fiche statements obtained by CID but unfortunately large sections were missing from two accounts and it wasn’t until very late Dec 2019 that new complete sets were made available.
+- We also received some Bank fiche statements obtained by CID but unfortunately large sections were missing from two accounts and it wasn’t until very late Dec 2019 that new complete sets were made available.

-• We were also unable to meet to view and discuss evidence since March 2020 by Covid restrictions and closure due to unrelated problems of WMC and the Council office where some of the material was stored.
+- We were hampered by the missing material and also by reluctance of some (Cllr Goodger, Mrs Austin) to supply information.
+We were also unable to meet to view and discuss evidence since March 2020 by Covid restrictions and closure due to unrelated problems of WMC and the Council office where some of the material was stored.

-• Finally, we feel that the CID case officer was unable to devote as much time to our case as we would have liked (expected?) and too much has been left to us.
+- Finally, we feel that the CID case officer was unable to devote as much time to our case as we would have liked (expected?) and too much has been left to us.
 There were long periods when she didn't deal with our case at all, and when she re-started she had forgotten or couldn't find what we had told her.
 Many of my emails seemed to go astray.

 Cllr Goodger, Sept 2019